|

 Wizard and <AltGr+W> for Microsoft Word are now handled directly

 by RTFC.
-This results in faster program startup on current Windows
+As a result, the programs start faster on current Windows

 versions.
-To switch from the old Windows shortcuts to the new method,
+To switch over from the old Windows shortcuts to the new

-a restart of your computer is required after installing the update.
+method, a restart of your computer is required after the update.

 |